 The information on this page is developed and maintained by members of TRRUST Collective Impact.
-For more details about any of the content, please contact Lucie at firstname.lastname@example.org or Nelson at email@example.com.
+For more details about any of the content, or to join TRRUST's email distribution list, please contact email@example.com.

 About TRRUST: Collective Impact for youth aging out of care in Vancouver